ALSETLab/Modelica-Drone-3D-FMI/README.md

 It is possible to generate an FMU from the Modelica model to provide inputs to x, y and z coordinate changes.
 Under the 'Test' sub-package, the `controlModuleTest_fmu_inputs` model can be used.
 To generate the FMU using Dymola 2019 FD01 (64-bit) under Windows 10, follow the next steps:

-1. Open `./A_Modelica/DroneSimulation/package.mo`
+1. Open `./A_Modelica/DroneLibrary/package.mo`
-2. Set as `Simulation model` the model under `DroneSimulation.Examples.DroneWithIdealPowerSystem.DroneTests_FMU`
+2. Set as `Simulation model` the model under `DroneLibrary.Examples.DroneWithIdealPowerSystem.DroneTests_FMU`

 	![Alt text](/D_Pics/fmiexport/02_setmodel.png "Set model")